-Studio vs. One Bedroom Guide
+Studio vs. One Bedroom Differences

 The main difference between a studio and a one-bedroom apartment is that a studio has only one room, while a one-bedroom apartment has two rooms.
 As one-bedrooms have separate living and dining areas, they are typically larger than studios and better suited for people who need more space.